AnthonyCalandra/modern-cpp-features/README.md

 ```

 ### std::forward
-Returns the arguments passed to it as-is, either as an lvalue or rvalue references, and includes cv-qualification.
-Useful for generic code that need a reference (either lvalue or rvalue) when appropriate, e.g factories.
+Returns the arguments passed to it while maintaining their value category and cv-qualifiers.
+Useful for generic code and factories.
 Used in conjunction with [`forwarding references`](#forwarding-references).

 A definition of `std::forward`:
 ```c++